whiskyechobravo/kerko/README.md

     variants of a word when searching, e.g., terms such as `search`, `searches`, and `searching` all return the same results.
 The [Snowball] algorithm is used for that purpose.
-  * Field search: users may target all fields, author/contributor fields only, or titles only.
+  * Full-text search: the text content of PDF attachments can be searched.
+  * Scope of search: users may choose to search everywhere, in author/contributor names, in titles, in all fields (i.e., in metadata and notes), or in documents (i.e., in the text content of attachments).
     Applications may provide additional choices.
 * Faceted browsing: allows filtering by topic (Zotero tag), by resource type (Zotero item type), by publication year.
 Moreover, an application may define facets modeled on collections and subcollections; in such case, any collection